Q: Are masks required on campus?

 Q: What food options will be available on campus?

 A: For the most up-to-date Dining Services food options, hours, and COVID guidelines, see the Dining Services website.
 For those students who are living on campus or in the Crookston area who may have unmet food needs, Eagle's Essentials Pantry is still available Monday-Friday in Owen 170 and is accessible via the Student Center doors.
-Please contact Deb Chandler - [email protected] for any other unmet food needs.

-Q: What sports are happening this fall?
+Q: What sports are happening this winter?